wp-plugins/sm-sticky-clicky-star/readme.txt

 5. Use the Sticky Clicky Stars to turn on and off the sticky attribute of the post.

 == Changelog ==
+Version 1.1.1
+- Checked working status with WordPress 4.2
+- Updated documentation and initialized plugin using git-svn

 Version 1.1.0

 - Corrected issue where style and javascript were loaded on all admin pages